 For complete ingredient quantities and full instructions, please scroll to the printable recipe card bottom of the page.

-To complete the recipe, use homemade pesto or a good quality store bought pesto.
+- Basil pesto - to complete the recipe, use homemade basil pesto made with fresh basil leaves, good olive oil, pine nuts and Parmesan cheese.
+Alternatively, use a good quality store bought pesto.

 - Boil the potatoes with skins on until tender then peel and put through a potato ricer while hot.

-- Allow to cool a little then add flour and egg and knead lightly to form a dough.
+- Allow to cool a little then add flour, egg and a pinch of salt then knead lightly to form a dough.

 - Roll into a long rope then cut into 1 inch/2.5cm lengths.